Mera peak Climbing - 12 Days

 Book your Mera Peak Climbing with Mount Glory Treks today and make your peak climbing dream a successful and unforgettable Himalayan experience.

-Mount Glory Treks manages the cost of the Mera Peak Climbing Package generally ranges from US$ 1,700 to US$ 2,200 per person, based on group size.
+Mount Glory Treks manages the cost of the Mera Peak Climbing Package, which generally ranges from USD 1,950 to USD 2,450 per person, based on group size.
 The price typically includes local transfers, domestic airfares (Kathmandu-Lukla-Kathmandu), accommodation during climbing, climbing permits, a Sherpa guide, porters, climbing gear, and food during the whole journey.

 No of ClimberCost Per PersonFor Inquiry